Faiza1st/-READMEGenerator.github.io-/README.md

 This application uses command line to create a promtes for project details and provides users with a file containing a description, instation, usage, licence, contributions and questions.

 ## How to Use Application
-1 - Clone thre repository into your local device
-2 - Use the terminal to nagivate to your project directory.
-3 - Once the project opens, nagivate to integrated terminal.
-4 - Run this command in yout terminal "node index.js".
-5 - Follow the promopts to input information about your project 6 - A Readme File will be generated.
+Clone thre repository into your local device, Use the terminal to nagivate to your project directory.
+Once the project opens, nagivate to integrated terminal.
+Run this command in yout terminal "node index.js".
+Follow the promopts to input information about your project  A Readme File will be generated.

 ## License
 This project is covered under the MIT license.